 If your room lacks personality, then choose an especially characterful mosaic design; something that will really catch the eye of your guests as they step into the room.
 For a truly captivating option, try choosing a mosaic with an iridescent sheen!
 Iridescent tiles subtley change colour as you move around the room, so you’ll never get bored of them.

-Alternatively, if you love sparkling, glistening surfaces, try Dazzling Mosaic Tiles – they have a glittery surface that sparkles and twinkles under the light.
+Alternatively, if you love sparkling, glistening surfaces, try Nebulae Mosaic Tiles – they have a glittery surface that sparkles and twinkles under the light.
 Perfect for creating a room-stealing feature wall or splashback.